kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

 curl http://${minikube ip}:30050
 ```

+The Nodeport service type's main purpose is to allow outside traffic into the cluster, that's why the nodeport service is called nodeport servicee

-We can't use the dns name of our service name because kubernetes DNS only provides this service internally in the cluster, but we cna mimic it by adding an entry to our etc-hosts file:
+We can't use the dns name of our service name because kubernetes DNS only provides this service internally in the cluster, but we can mimic it by adding an entry to our macbook's etc-hosts file:

 ```